 - Technical analysis

 - On-Page analysis

 - Competitive analysis and keyword research

 This is perhaps the most important part of the website.
 It’s mostly about ‘functionality’.
 A couple of examples of something you might want to review is HTTPS.
-The entire web is gradually leaving HTTP behind and switching to HTTPS.
+The entire web is leaving HTTP behind and switching to HTTPS.
 Does your website have the appropriate security certification?
 There are good reasons why it should.
-Voice search is also on the rise – is your website ‘voice search’ ready?
+Voice search is here and on the rise – is your website ‘voice search’ ready?

 The technical part of your audit will also look over the ‘architecture’ of your site‘ and this really relates to how people find their way around your website.
 Content should be structured logically, and as a rule of thumb destination pages should be only be three clicks from the home page – closer if they are more critical.